ietf-wg-mediaman/6838bis/draft-ietf-mediaman-6838bis.md

 * Windows clipboard name (a string), if it makes sense to exchange media of this type through user-triggered exchange mechanisms such as copy-and-paste or drag-and-drop on Microsoft Windows and related platforms (see {{windowsClipboardNames}} for definitions and syntax).

-In the case of a registration in the standards tree, this additional information can be provided in the formal specification of the media type format.
-It is suggested that this be done by incorporating the IANA media type registration form into the specification itself.
+When registering a media type in the standards tree, specification authors can provide this information in the formal specification of the format, by incorporating the IANA media type registration form into the specification itself.

 ## Non-Requirements {#non-requirements}